rubrodc/rubro/docs/about/cv-resume.md

 Wodify x OutSystems Hackaton
 I participated in the Hackathon held by Wodify in partnership with OutSystems where for 24 hours, my team and I developed a concept for an application for the crossfit area.
 ​
+---

 ## 🎓 Education

-Maio de 2020
+May 2020
-Test line
-Test line 2
-Logo Design: From Concept to Presentation by Sagi Haviv Domestika Abril de 2020
+- Logo Design: From Concept to Presentation by Sagi Haviv Domestika

+April 2020
-Circular Logo Design with Draplin: Combine Type & Icons in a Classic Shape Skillshare Customizing Type with Draplin: Creating Wordmarks That Work Skillshare Design Great Stuff: How to Make Merch with Draplin Skillshare Design Like Draplin: 21 Tips for Speeding Up Your Design Workflow Skillshare Illustration with Draplin: Iterating with Shape, Style, and Color Skillshare Logo Design with Draplin: Secrets of Shape, Type and Color Skillshare
+- Circular Logo Design with Draplin: Combine Type & Icons in a Classic Shape Skillshare
+- Customizing Type with Draplin: Creating Wordmarks That Work Skillshare
+- Design Great Stuff: How to Make Merch with Draplin Skillshare
+- Design Like Draplin: 21 Tips for Speeding Up Your Design Workflow Skillshare
+- Illustration with Draplin: Iterating with Shape, Style, and Color Skillshare
+- Logo Design with Draplin: Secrets of Shape, Type and Color Skillshare

 2015-2018
 **Design BA @ IADE - Universidade Europeia, Lisbon PT**